Dequantization of electric charge: Probing scenarios of cosmological multi-component dark matter: Conclusion

 \section{Conclusion}

 The dequantization of electric charge leads to the existence of a noncommutative dark charge and that the full gauge symmetry of the model takes the form, $SU(3)_C\otimes SU(2)_L\otimes U(1)_Y \otimes U(1)_N$.
 This setup not only yields suitable neutrino masses, but also implies the novel schemes of multi-component dark matter.
 The dark matter stability is ensured by the residual dark charge identical to an even $Z_k$ symmetry, a remnant of the gauge symmetry after symmetry breaking.
-Additionally, the dark matter components can have an arbitrary mass, despite the fact that they and normal particles transform nontrivially under the discrete symmetry.
+Additionally, the dark matter components can have an arbitrary mass, despite the fact that they and the normal particles transform nontrivially under the discrete symmetry, that cannot decay as a consequence of the color and electric charge conservation, combined with $Z_k$.
 With this mechanism, we have pointed out the simplest models for two-component dark matter.
-Additionally, we have proved that they can address the XENON1T anomaly recently observed as the second dark matter component is boosted in annihilation of the first dark matter component.
-Alternatively, these models can contain two WIMPs with mass above the weak scale, satisfying the relic density and direct detection bounds.
+Additionally, we have proved that they can address the XENON1T anomaly recently observed, as the second dark matter component is boosted in annihilation of the first dark matter component.
+Alternatively, these models can contain two WIMPs with relevant masses above the weak scale, satisfying the relic density and direct detection bounds.